“At the University of Bolton, we take great pride in providing a quality, supportive learning environment for our

 University of Bolton

-This course is designed to help you identify and lead your own professional development for your health or social care career.
-The modular structure of our Postgraduate Certificate in Health and Social Care allows you to personalise the programme to your specific interests, working on a module-by-module basis for maximum flexibility.
-You’ll study one compulsory module that is focused on developing analytical skills for professional practice, and move on to modules of your choosing.
+This course aims to help you identify and lead your own professional development for your health or social care career.
+The modular structure of the University of Bolton's Postgraduate Certificate in Health and Social Care allows you to personalise the programme to your specific interests, working on a module-by-module basis for maximum flexibility.
+You'll study one compulsory module focused on developing analytical skills for professional practice and move on to modules of your choosing.

-Studying the theory of your chosen subjects, you’ll have the opportunity to develop a broader awareness of current issues in health and social care practice.
-You'll research themes in-depth, develop evidence-based concepts and have the opportunity to work in our advanced Clinical Simulation Suites.
-Alongside your core studies, you’ll also be able to focus on developing transferable skills such as problem solving, leadership and teamwork, and build your abilities in information and communication technology.
+Studying the theory of your chosen subjects, you'll have the opportunity to develop a broader awareness of current issues in health and social care practice.
+You'll research themes in-depth, develop evidence-based concepts and have the chance to work in our advanced Clinical Simulation Suites.
+Alongside your core studies, you'll also be able to focus on developing transferable skills such as problem-solving, leadership and teamwork, and build your abilities in information and communication technology.

 The course aims to help you achieve your potential and enjoy your work.
-By encouraging you to reflect on your performance and take charge of your own development, we aim to help you advance your career in health and social care.
+By encouraging you to reflect on your performance and take charge of your own development, we aim to help you advance your health and social care career.

 Where changes are made to material information contained in this course description or a decision is taken to suspend a course between the offer of admissions and enrolment, we will inform applicants at the earliest possible opportunity and will outline the various options available to the applicant.